Paul '57 and Marilyn Ziemer '58 celebrate the classes of 1957 and 1958 with gifts through their IRA.

 In 2011 and 2012, the Ziemers utilized the IRA charitable rollover provision to make efficient, tax-saving gifts to the school that brought them together.

 “As Wheaton graduates, we have made it a practice to support Wheaton over the years.
 We would still do so regardless of the IRA situation, but the existence of the IRA legislation for charitable gifting has provided a means of making more substantial gifts than might otherwise be practical for us, particularly in terms of our regular retirement income,” says Paul.
-“We designated this year’s gift (2012) to support the Class of 1957 Student Lounge on the fifth floor of the Billy Graham Center where the Biblical and Theological Studies department moved.
+“We designated this year’s gift (2012) to support the Class of 1957 Student Lounge on the fifth floor of the Billy Graham Center where the School of Biblical and Theological Studies moved.
 For 2013 we expect to again make a gift through our IRA, and in this case we will designate it for the anniversary gift for the Class of 1958.”

 Do you have a story to tell about God's goodness and the Wheaton community?
 We'd love to hear from you.